LANGUAGE OF ADOPTION

 In 1976 an organization entitled Concerned United Birthparents (CUB) embraced the “birthmother” term for natural mothers.
 Forty years ago, the term had not yet been widely used and was construed as empowering for natural mothers who were finding their voices.
 The emphasis of the term on “birth” was felt to reclaim an important place in the adoption process for mothers who had previously been rendered invisible.
 These pioneering women brought forward many issues for mothers including the lifelong psychological consequences of adoption and the permanence of their kinship and lived experience as mothers.
 Unfortunately the influential adoption industry also recognized the power of these terms, not to empower mothers, but to increase adoptions.

-In the hands of the adoption industry this term not only psychologically destroyed the existence of the natural mother, but also became a tool in the arsenal of the adoption industry for use on pregnant youth and women for coercion.
+As part of the psychological arsenal of the adoption industry this term not only psychologically destroyed the existence of the natural mother, but also became a coercive tool for use on pregnant youth and women.
 By labelling a pregnant woman a “birthmother” before birth, the adoption industry had a new powerful weapon in hand.

 While pregnant, a woman given this label is instantly drawn into adoption coercion.
 She is given a psychological role to fulfill which is to produce a baby for someone else.
 A pregnant woman is not a “birthmother”, but simply a pregnant woman or expectant mother.
 However, once labelled a “birthmother”, the natural progression of her pregnancy is impeded.
 She is psychologically groomed to produce her child for someone else.
 This is a form of reproductive exploitation.